 Because I needed to find those raw wires.
 I needed to find the slow leak behind the fireplace, the crack in the foundation.
 If I didn’t find those things, my house very well might have burned down.
 My house might have made us extremely sick.
-My basement might have become my inground swimming pool.
-My house is me – holding it together with a convincing facade, hiding secrets.
+My basement might have become my inground swimming pool, I had to hire swimming pool plaster repair for this summer.
+My house is me – holding it together with a convincing façade, hiding secrets.
 I needed to learn that I can haul a bucket of bricks, that I can tear up floors, that I can make hard decisions on the fly and not second guess my choice.

 My house is you, maybe.
-My house is your best friend, or your neighbour.
+My house is your best friend, or your neighbor.

 Maybe my cheerleading chant is “Anything that needs to go wrong will”.